-Before you decide on egg donation during your in vitro program remember that this kind of treatment may impact all aspects of your life – both physically and emotionally.
+Before you decide on egg donation IVF abroad remember that this kind of treatment may impact all aspects of your life – both physically and emotionally.
 You need to be aware that failure might be a possibility.
-Talk to you doctor and other patients about potential risks and advantages of this kind of treatment.
+Talk to your doctor and other patients about potential risks and advantages of this kind of treatment.
 This may help you in becoming familiar with the topic.
 Below you will find some useful tips on how to prepare for IVF.

-- Take care of your health – it is more likely that your treatment will be successful if you are healthy and in a good shape.
-This means both you and your partner should maintain proper weight, have balanced diet, abstain from cigarettes, drugs and alcohol and exercise regularly (but not excessively).
+It is more likely that your treatment will be successful if you are healthy and in a good shape.
+This means both you and your partner should maintain proper weight, have a balanced diet, abstain from cigarettes, drugs and alcohol and exercise regularly (but not excessively).
 Try to avoid stressful situations and find some time to relax.
 That may also mean that you will need to change your lifestyle a bit.

-- Choose your clinic carefully – take your time getting ready for IVF treatment and selecting the clinic.
-The amount of possibilities and choices locally or abroad will give you a headache if you try to make a quick decision.
+Take your time getting ready for IVF treatment with donor eggs and selecting the clinic.
+The number of possibilities and choices locally or abroad will give you a headache if you try to make a quick decision.
 This choice will have impact on all other aspects connected with the treatment like the price, travel expenses and all other additional expenses.
 Choosing a clinic is one of the most important choices and that is why you should not be hasty.
 A better clinic gives you better chances of getting pregnant so be sure to investigate this matter thoroughly and use the help of services experienced in such tasks.

-- Fresh or frozen eggs? – Very important matter, again think about it earlier; don’t leave it hanging.
+A very important matter, again think about it earlier; don’t leave it hanging.
 This might be one of the toughest nuts to crack.
 Statistically fresh eggs give you a slightly higher chance to successfully conceive and you get more eggs than when deciding for frozen ones.
-On the other hand, it is said that frozen eggs are cheaper and the egg banks give you a wider selection of donors – however it’s not a rule.
+On the other hand, it is said that frozen eggs are cheaper and the egg banks give you a wider selection of donors – however, it’s not a rule.
 You must also think about the cost of medication for the donor if you want fresh eggs.
 It can be a bit pricey – usually donor’s drugs are included in the program cost.